 ARC Assessments Sample Clauses

 ARC Assessments.
-The Administering Organisation must ensure that, for the term of this Agreement, if requested by the ARC, CIs agree to assess up to 20 new Proposals per awarded Project per annum for each year of Funding.
-If the ARC determines that a CI has failed to meet the obligation to assess Proposals assigned by the ARC for assessment, the ARC may notify the Administering Organisation in writing of that failure.
-If a CI does not undertake assessment of the assigned Proposals within a period specified by the ARC in the notice referred to in clause 19.2, the Administering Organisation will be considered to be in breach of this Agreement and Funding for the relevant Projects on which the person is listed as Specified Personnel under this Agreement may be terminated.
+The Administering Organisation must ensure that, for the term of this Agreement, if requested by the ARC, CIs, Fellows and DECRA recipients agree to: assess up to 20 new Proposals per awarded Project per annum for each year of Funding; and update and maintain RMS user data in their profile including Field of Research codes and expertise text which would reasonably enable matching of their expertise to ARC proposals for the purpose of assignment and assessment.
+If the ARC determines that a CI, Fellow or DECRA Recipient has failed to meet the obligation to manage RMS data in their profile or to assess Proposals assigned by the ARC for assessment, the ARC may notify the Administering Organisation in writing of that failure.
+If a CI, Fellow or DECRA Recipient does not undertake assessment of the assigned Proposals within a period specified by the ARC the Administering Organisation will be considered to be in breach of this Agreement.
+If considered in breach, Funding for the relevant Projects on which the person is listed as Specified Personnel under this Agreement may be terminated.
 Assets Unless otherwise approved by the ARC, Assets purchased with Funding must be purchased for the exclusive purposes of the Project for the duration of the Project Activity Period.
 The Administering Organisation shall establish and comply with its own procedures and arrangements for purchasing, installing, recording, maintaining and insuring all items of equipment purchased with the Funds.
 The Administering Organisation shall ensure that any Specified Personnel shall have first priority in the use and operation of equipment purchased for the Project and the Administering Organisation must, so far as is practicable, permit persons authorised by the ARC to have priority access to that equipment in preference to other persons.
-Unless otherwise approved by the ARC, the ownership of any Asset purchased wholly or partly with the Funding shall be vested in the Administering Organisation, located on its campus and listed in its assets register unless: otherwise specified in the Proposal; or the Project is terminated, in which case the ARC may, by notice in writing, require the transfer of any such item of equipment to the Commonwealth.
+Unless otherwise approved by the ARC, the ownership of any Asset purchased wholly or partly with the Funding shall be vested in the Administering Organisation, located on its campus and listed in its assets register unless: otherwise specified in the Proposal;

 AutoNDA by SimpleDocs